 Post college, Fitch played brief stints in the NBA with the Washington Wizards, Miami Heat, and Detroit Pistons.
 Currently (2004-present), he plays professionally overseas.

 Malone is a Southwest-Macon (GA) graduate.
 He was a standout player on the Patriots’ 1979 National Championship squad.
 Post high school, Malone starred four years at Mississippi State University.
 He is the school’s all-time leading scorer and was inducted into their Hall of Fame in 2011.

 Malone was selected No. 10 overall in the first round of the 1983 NBA Draft by the Washington Bullets.
 He also enjoyed successful stints with the Utah Jazz, Philadelphia 76ers, and Miami Heat.
 During his thirteen year NBA career, he averaged 19-points per game and was a two time all-star selectee.

 Post playing career, Malone coached the San Diego Stingrays in 2000 (IBL), Columbus Riverdragons from 2001-05 (NBA D-League), and Florida Flame in 2006 (NBA D-League).

 Chandra Harris: Basketball

 Harris is a Northeast-Macon (GA) graduate.
 After high school she starred at Georgia State University.
-She was selected All-CAA Third Team as a junior and finished her collegiate career 2nd all-time in blocks (137) as well as produced 26 double-doubles, which ranks fourth most in school history.
+She was selected All-CAA Third Team as a junior and finished her collegiate career with 137 blocks and 26 double-doubles, which rank second & fourth all time respectively in school history.